isaiahtx/Schtoics/README.md

 ## Installation and usage
 Requires Python 3.
 Install the required python packages with `pip install -r requirements.txt`.
 [Geckodriver](https://github.com/mozilla/geckodriver/releases) and [Firefox](https://www.mozilla.org/en-US/firefox/) both need to be installed and added to PATH.

-To run, run the script with python: `python schtoics.py`
+To run, run the script with python: `python schtoics.py` and follow the instructions.

+Provided UCSD's website does not change, it should work indefinitely.

 ## Adding to Google Calendar